skip to Main Content

 Not all influencers are created equal.
 An influencer’s large following doesn’t mean they’re the right fit for your brand.
 Consider your target audience carefully and find influencers who match their interests and demographics.

 Brands always look for the newest and most effective way to market their products.
 And for a while, influencer marketing seemed to be the answer.
-But as it turns out, many brands are making big mistakes when working with influencers.
+However, as it turns out, many brands make big mistakes when working with influencers.

 As a social media influencer, you have a lot of power.
 With the ability to reach tens, if not hundreds, of thousands of people with a single post, you can make or break a brand.
 But with great power comes great responsibility, and many brands forget that.